 In other circumstances, problems in the past continue to haunt the present if a borrower has had significant delinquencies.

-A good cosigner will strengthen the loan application for the borrower because the lender’s risk is lower, knowing that someone responsible and with good credit is there as a backup.
+A good cosigner will strengthen the guaranteed approval loan application for the borrower because the lender’s risk is lower, knowing that someone responsible and with good credit is there as a backup.

 It Goes on Your Credit Report